igormironchik/qt-widgets-on-real-example/chapter02/camera.md

 camera in the system, and if found allocating new QCamera, QCameraImageCapture objects, set view finder - our video surface (m_frames).

-We connected to QCamera::statusChanged signal to set resolution of the camera, we need to do it exactly in QCamera::LoadedStatus state, as only there we can ask the camera for supported view finder settings.
+We connected to QCamera::statusChanged signal to set a resolution of the camera, we need to do it exactly in QCamera::LoadedStatus state, as only there we can ask the camera for supported viewfinder settings.

 ```
 void